A Brooks-type result for sparse critical graphs: Introduction

 \begin{defn} Let $G$ be a graph.
 For $R \subseteq V(G)$, define \emph{the $k$-potential of $R$} to be

 When there is no chance for confusion, we will use $\rho_k(R)$.
 Let $P_k(G) = \min_{\emptyset \neq R \subseteq V(G)} \rho_k(R)$. \end{defn}

-Informally, $\rho_{k,G}(R)$ measures how many edges are needed to be added to $G[R]$ (or removed, if the potential is negative) in order for the resulting graph to have average degree $\frac{(k+1)(k-2)}{k-1}$.
-Our proofs below will involve adding and deleting edges and vertices, so using the language of potentials helps keep track of whether or not the manipulations of the graph maintain the assumptions of the theorem.
-By definition, adding an edge or gluing vertices together decreases the potential, and deleting edges or splitting a vertex increases the potential.
+Informally, $\rho_{k,G}(R)$ measures how many edges are needed to be added to $G[R]$ (or removed, if the potential is negative) in order to obtain a graph with average degree $\frac{(k+1)(k-2)}{k-1}$.
+Our proofs below will involve adding and deleting edges and vertices, so using the language of potentials helps keep track of whether or not the resulting graph maintains the assumptions of the theorem.